jamiehighfield/meterreadings/README.md

  You should restart Microsoft Visual Studio or any other command-line utility after setting the environment variable for it to take effect.

+ ### Running the Project

+ To run the project, you can either:

+ - Run the project within Microsoft Visual Studio (or another IDE).
+ - In a command-line utility, from the `MeterReadings` directory within `src`, run `dotnet build`.

+The project will be available at `https://localhost:5001`.
+You should ignore any certificate errors.

  ### Testing

  Unit and integration tests are provided in the `MeterReadings.Tests` project.
 Specific information around testing is documented below, but to run the tests, you can either: